 A naturally-occurring field of subtle energy relating to or emanating from the Earth as a whole.

 A regular pattern of crossing energy lines which surround the earth.
 Some of these energies alone or in combination with other energies, it is thought, may cause illness.
 Several different grids have been dowsed, each with their own characteristics.
 The best known are the Hartmann, Benker (N/S, E/W) and Curry (diagonal) grids.
-R. Schneider discovered two others called the 3rd and 4th (diagonal) grids.
-The distance between lines in a specific grid form appears to vary according to latitude and form a rectangle rather than a square.
+R Schneider discovered two others called the 3rd and 4th (diagonal) grids.
+The distance between lines in a specific grid form appears to vary according to latitude and may form a rectangle rather than a square.
 Each grid form has a different orientation.

 The term may also be applied to global geometric grids such as the UVG Earthstar grid researched by Bethe Hagens and William Becker.